How voting works

 - Configure the voting permissions:

-- Sign in required: Voters must be logged in to your Devpost for Teams organization.
+- Account required: Voters must be logged in to your Devpost for Teams organization.

-- Public: Anyone with the link can vote.
+- Public - no requirements: Anyone with the link can cast a vote.

-- Select which submitted projects you want to include in this voting group.
+- Add Projects: Select which submitted projects you want to include in this specific voting group.

-- Save the group to generate the unique voting link.
+- Save: Save the group to generate the unique voting link.